 What is the best time to visit South Africa for safari?

-A. The best time to visit South Africa is from May to September when the weather is just right for all kinds of safari and wildlife spotting.
+The best time to visit for safari in South Africa is from May to September when the weather is just right for all kinds of safari and wildlife spotting.

 How much does it cost to go on safari in South Africa?